mezo-research/frdc-snapper-tools/README.md

 ## Management Strategy Evaluation
 The development of a Management Strategy Evaluation for the Western Victorian Snapper stock is scheduled for 2015.

+## Recreational fishing effort survey
+Fisheries Victoria are currently engaged in a monitoring program for the recreational snapper fishery, using video cameras at the five major boat ramps in Port Phillip Bay.
+The cameras are currently collecting an image every minute, which will translate to approximately 1 million images by mid 2015.
+As comprehensive human analysis of all the images is infeasible, a subsampling methodology will be required.

+Fisheries Victoria will engage MEZO Research to develop a technique for sampling the image data from the cameras.
+MEZO will have access to the raw data in a SQL database (or similar).
+Key questions include:
+- what level of survey is needed to give an acceptable estimate of total fishing effort?
+- what are the relative cost implications of human checking vs image recognition software?
+- How should the current camera arrangement be modified for the best results from future surveys?

+MEZO will develop a data sampling methodology to give a >95% reliable estimate of the true effort.
+This will require a certain amount of truthing against human-validated results.